 Like Microsoft’s integration with Microsoft Office, Google Chat—Google’s team messaging platform—is seamlessly integrated with other Google products such as Slides and Docs.
 This can make Google Chat a great collaboration option for organizations that utilize other Google products often, as well as for organizations that prioritize the cloud-first ethos of Google technology.
 Like both Slack and Microsoft Teams, Google Chat provides both 1:1 chats and larger group workspaces to facilitate communication among team members.

-There are many options to choose from when considering your team messaging options, and it’s hard to go wrong when deciding between them.
+There are many options to choose from when considering your free group communication apps, and it’s hard to go wrong when deciding between them.
 Every platform is optimized for a different audience, so choosing the best one is simply a factor of determining what audience you fall into.
 There is no one-size-fits-all solution here, so make sure you’re choosing the solution that fits you best!